Current Client? Get 2026 Plan Help Here

 • Copay: A fixed dollar amount

-Why Costs Vary
+Why Do Prescription Costs Vary?

 • The drug’s tier

-• Whether it’s generic or brand-name
+• Whether the medication is generic or brand-name

 • Your plan’s formulary

-• Your coverage phase
+• Your current coverage phase

 Why Did I Get a Bill If I Chose Automatic Payments?